5 Factors That Are Clogging Your Drains and How to Avoid Them

 3. Grease buildup

-Blockages can be caused by grease buildup.
+Grease buildup is one of the most common causes of residential cookbook problems leading to blockages.
 Many people pour hot grease down their kitchen sink since it’s liquid form making it easily escapes from dishes but congeals quickly once it cools off deep inside your pipes causing stubborn clogs.

 To avoid grease buildup in your kitchen sink dispose off all greasy wast like cook oils via trash bin instead pouring it down into your kitchen drainage system.